VickyW2366/Assignment-2/README.md

-add status images? maybe do photos of the bus instead status css green orange yellow red blue(on loan) make unregistered/status old values show up when the data isnt valid or being edited like all other fields status page to explain, what does show.blade have to do with anything?? status and about are identical why is only about working pagination buttons javascript user validation
+add status images? maybe do photos of the bus instead status css green orange yellow red blue(on loan) make unregistered/status old values show up when the data isnt valid or being edited like all other fields pagination buttons javascript user validation